 Believe it or not, even Barcelona clears the soccer ball away sometimes when they're under pressure.
 So just how do you go about clearing the soccer ball when you have to?
-If you're clearing the ball high and wide is usually the rule to follow, but here are some other things to consider.
+If you're clearing the ball out of pressure, then high and wide is usually the rule to follow, but here are some other things to consider if you've got to boot the ball away.

-If you’re defending and have to clear the soccer ball away, don’t kick it over the end line.
-Instead, clear it over the sideline to avoid giving the other team a corner - give up a throw-in rather than a corner.
+If you’re defending and have to clear the soccer ball away, don’t kick it over the end line and out of bounds.
+Instead, clear it over the sideline to avoid giving the other team a corner kick - give up a throw-in rather than a corner.
 This might seem pretty obvious, you're saying to yourself, but during an intense soccer game sometimes you might forget the obvious.
+And this is something as a soccer coach you want to stress to your team, give up throw-ins rather than corners.

 So, if you’re chasing down a ball and an attacking player is on your back, save your team from a dangerous corner by clearing the ball to the sideline rather than let the ball go over the endline.
 Race to the ball before it goes over the line and kick it to the side.